YannickDeiss/WE-roomie/README.md

 * **Edit ad**: entries (ads) can be edited with respect to description text, address etc.
 * **Delete ad**: entries (ads) can be fully deleted, so that they do not appear in the database anymore.
 * **Password reset**: if forgotten, users have the possibility to reset their password.
-* **Remember me**: the browser remembers the user, even if he/she closes the browser.
-For a certain timeframe, the user is logged in without having to enter the credentials each time.

 ###### Deployment Diagram
 The deployment is pretty straightforward.
 The code to be executed is stored on a Heroku Webserver.
 This extends to the database, too.
 It was initially planned that the images are stored in the PostgreSQL database, which is located on the Heroku Webserver as well.
 However, during implementation we hit on problems concerning whis matter what finally led to the decision, to adjust the deployment in such a way, that the PostgreSQL database only stores links to images, which are stored on a Amazon AWS S3 server.
 Subsequently you find the final deployment diagram.